krishnanlab/teaching/2021-spring_compbio/Assignments/Single-cell-genomics_Assignment-and-paper-presentation.md

-# Functional genomics | Assignment + Paper presentation
+# Single cell genomics | Assignment + Paper presentation

 This week’s assignment and paper presentation are based on this paper:
 The dynamics and regulators of cell fate decisions are revealed by pseudotemporal ordering of single cells